deejaygraham/sketchnoting-for-developers/draft.md

 	 Infamy infamy they've all got it infamy

-#Some Cool things that have happened to me this year...
+# Some Cool things that have happened to me this year...

-1. I did a SN of the first meeting of Michael Tiberg's FooCafe, where Dan North talked about deliberate practice.
+1. I did a SN of the first meeting of FooCafe, where Dan North talked about deliberate practice.
-Michael Tiberg (of oredev fame) contacted me and asked for a high-res version of the picture I posted on twitter.
-They are going to use it for A1 size promotional posters for FooCafe around university campuses, co-working spaces etc.
+The organizer of Foo Cafe, Michael Tiberg (of oredev fame) contacted me and asked for a high-res version of the picture I posted on twitter.
+They are going to use it for A1 size promotional posters for FooCafe around university campuses, co-working spaces etc. in Sweden.

-They are being printed about now, need to get a picture of one in situ.
+They are being printed about now so I don't have one yet but I'm looking forward to getting a picture of one in situ.

 ./images/foo-cafe-site.jpg

-2. Paul Klipp asked for SN's for the 2015 ACE conference he organizes in Poland.
-I was picked to contribute and drew the short straw for Tom Gilb's data heavy talk on agile's roots and his experiences of consulting with organizations.
-The procedings are available for donations from leanpub
+2. Agile consultant Paul Klipp hired me to do a SN for the 2015 ACE conference he organizes in Poland.
+I drew the short straw to do Tom Gilb's talk, not because there was anything wrong with it but it was very fact and statistics heavy and took a lot of absorption and processing to come up with a workable representation.
+This is one example where I definitely had to have more than one go at it to get something I was comfortable with.
+Paul has made the procedings available for donations on leanpub

 ./images/ace-conference-2014-tom-gilb - keynote.png

 ./images/ace-2014-conference-leanpub.jpg

-3. I mentioned the SNW Mike Rohde produced in 2014.
-I talked earlier about my approach to SN backwards.
-After I published that blog post, Mike Rohde asked if he could include it in his book.
+3. In 2014 Mike Rohde came up with the sequel to the SNH, and called it the SNW and filled it with all the different ways people were using the techniques he had taught in interesting and unusual ways.
+I can personally recommend page 55 of that book above all of the other, frankly rubbish pages.

 ./images/rohde-sketchnote-workbook.png
 ./images/rohde-sketchnote-workbook-page-55.png

 # Inspiration

-Finally some sources of inspiration, no shortage on social media, so find someone or a few people whose styles you like and steal icons and techniques you like.
+Finally some sources of inspiration, there are no shortage on social media, so find someone or a few people whose styles you like and steal icons and techniques you like.
 I often find that I find one thing I like and make a note to nick it, rather than the whole thing.